pe-b/udacity-data-engineering/3_Data_Warehouse/README.md

 Practice and apply to a real-world scenario the concepts covered in the 'Data Warehouse' module such as:\
 - Dimensional modelling
 - ETL with AWS
-- Work with AWS IAM, S3 and Redshift
+- AWS IAM, S3 and Redshift
 - Infrastructure as code
 - Data warehouse design